harleighc/getting_and_collecting/README.md

 #Requirements and assumptions:

-It is assumed the above data is downloaded and stored in your working directory
+It is assumed the above data is downloaded, unzipped and stored in your working directory

 The "reshape2" package is installed